ThomasRanvier/fish_shoal/README.md

 The second mode exposes that when some individuals in a group run from a danger the entire group follows without even knowing that there is a danger : like a flock of sheep.

 You can switch mode and change main settings in the config file.

+Result with the variable sizes mode.
+We can see that the fish make different shoals organized by their speed.
+The more little they are, the faster they are.
+!(variable)[variable.png]

+Result with the big and little mode.
+Here we can see that the little fish are afraid from the big ones.
+!(big&little)[big&little.png]